Online exams

-COLE (Concordia OnLine Exams) is a Moodle quiz tool.
-You use your Moodle login credentials to access COLE.
-This software includes features designed for student success, including autosave every 15 seconds, the ability to mark questions for review before submitting, and much more.
+COLE includes features designed for your success, like autosave every 15 seconds and the ability to mark questions for review before you submit them.

 A “timed online exam” refers to an exam taking place during the exam period that must be written in one sitting over no more than a three-hour time period.
 Other final assignments including take-home exams – even if these have a specific time duration – projects or quizzes, do not fall under these guidelines and are subject to the normal deferral and incomplete options available to students.